David A. Krubsack, PhD

 Having earned his PhD at Marquette University in electrical engineering focusing on signal processing algorithm development, David’s career has involved ECGs, implanted devices for neuromodulation, implanted hearing aids, cochlear implants, and a virtual reality workstation for the International Space Station.
 David has also served on the Advisory Board for the Texas Biomedical Device Center at University of Texas at Dallas.

-In his free time, David enjoys volunteering as President of his HOA board, providing the technical knowledge to two community-based websites in Los Angeles and DFW, singing in his church choir at Stonebriar Community Church in Frisco, TX, and spending time with family.
+In his free time, David enjoys providing technical knowledge to two community-based websites in Los Angeles and Dallas areas, and spending time with family.

 Debbie’s career has included managing the operations of a wide range of companies including community and property associations, local guides, and sales & marketing offices.
 In these roles she has established the structure of the organizations; revamped existing management structure; created marketing programs; collected delinquent accounts; as well as directed management, legal, accounting, vendors, and direct reports.